wentbackward/music-theory/basic-theory.md

 ## Keys and scales

 First let's name the 12 semitones.
 Some have letters and some are considered sharp (&sharp;) or flat (&flat;).
-Using sharps, we can write the 12 semitones out like this:
+We can write the 12 semitones out like this:

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">